vrtcreativelab/voicemachine/README.md

-## VoiceMachine, a state machine voor voice
+## VoiceMachine, a state machine for voice

 VoiceMachine is an advanced state machine for building applications for Google Assistant.